 - Focusing on acquiring new customers can cost up to 7x more than customer retention.

-- Customer retention means increase in customer lifetime value and loyalty.
+- Customer retention means an increase in customer lifetime value and loyalty.

 Magento reports that a high-value, loyal customer can generate revenue of up to 10x more than the normal baseline—especially during holiday sales.
 In order to prepare for a focus on your important existing customers, you’ll need to review your consumer data and website metrics thoroughly.